trueclean-energy/explorations/SampleAgent/README.md

 - Rate limit handling and error recovery
 - Automated testing and evaluation framework
 - Transparent LLM usage with token counts and cost tracking
+- Support for multiple LLM providers and models

 ## Troubleshooting

 - If you get API errors, verify your API keys in `.env`
 - For rate limit errors, wait a few minutes and try again
 - For model errors, try using a different model with `--list-models`

+## Token Usage and Cost Tracking

+The agent provides transparent information about LLM usage:

+- Each LLM call shows token usage and cost: `💰 LLM call: 350 tokens (300 input, 50 output) - Cost: $0.00021`
+- The thinking process is indicated with: `🤔 Thinking: Analyzing weather conditions...`
+- Final usage statistics are shown when exiting the agent
+- Set `VERBOSE_LLM=1` for more detailed logging

+## License

+MIT License - See LICENSE file for details

 ## Development and Testing